jonemilnik/Final-Year-Project/README.md

 the agent to avoid being detected by cyclic patrolling agents.
 The aim of the game is to reach the goal location without being detected.

-## Project Description
+## Running Agent Tests
 The purpose of this project is to evaluate common reactive approaches (behaviour trees) to deliberative ones (planner).
 There are 3 testing-configuration scenes of the game for each of the agents.
 These can be found in the scenes folder.
+Make sure that only one scene at a time is loaded before pressing the play button as this can cause the project to crash or produce unexpected results.

 ## Fixing errors
 You may encounter random error logs that come up after the unity project has been open for a while.
 A simple program restart is enough to fix the issue.
 If it still persists, consider restarting your computer.